 Retail investment remains stable in H1 2018

-Economic growth within the Eurozone will remain above potential: +2.2% in 2018 followed by +1.7% in 2019.
+Growth assumptions for the economy remain at a high level in 2018 even if a slowdown should appear in the Euro area.
 Private consumption is forecast to increase by 1.3% in 2018 (+1.5% in 2019).
 Unemployment rates in all European countries are expected to be stable or to decrease.
 An accommodative monetary policy should also continue to drive domestic demand.

 In the Eurozone, retail trade will stand at +1.7% in 2018 and should reach +2.1% in 2019.
 In the major markets, compared to 2017 weaker growth is expected for this year: Germany +1.2% (vs 3.0%), France +2.8% (vs +3.7%) and the UK +1.7% (vs +2.1%).
 As observed over the last few years, thanks to dynamic economy, retail sales growth in CEE countries remain strong in 2018: Poland (+6.0%), Czech Republic (+5.3%).